siqueiralex/topic-coherence/README.md

 Response:
 - pmi: mean of the Pointwise Mutual Information of each pair of topic words
 - npmi: mean of the Normalized Pointwise Mutual Information of each pair of topic words

+### /api/model/ (POST):

+Expect as request body a json containing one single field named "topics" consisting of a list of strings.
+Example:
+{
+    topics: ["first topic", "second topic"]
+}

+Response:
+- pmi: PMI results for each topic followed by mean and median of entire model.
+- npmi: NPMI results for each topic followed by mean and median of entire model.